ILIAS-eLearning/ILIAS/Services/MetaData/ROADMAP.md

 This might also apply to related classes (e.g. ilOerHarvesterSettings).

+### Replace Generic Generators With Custom Iterators

+A lot of generic generators are used throughout the component, along with quite a few usages of `iterator_to_array`.
+These should be gradually replaced by bespoke iterator classes.

 ### Query Smarter

 Currently, every metadata element is queried separately, even if